danodus/mdsynth/README.txt

 1. Overview
 ============================================================

-The sound chip includes a sigma-delta DAC and two numerically-controlled oscillators.
+The sound chip includes a delta-sigma DAC and two numerically-controlled oscillators.
 It integrates a 6809-based system with keyboard support and video display output.
 The conversion from MIDI pitch to phase delta per clock with octave value is done by the 6809-based system for flexibility.
 Four types of waveform are available:
 	- Square (fixed gain)
 	- Sawtooth (fixed gain)